kaijeaw34574/Hospital-Management-Website/README.md

 # Hospital Management Website

-website about managing patient appointments, for learning about software engineering and teamwork through the software process.
+This project is part of the course CPE327 - Software Engineering.
+A website about managing patient appointments for learning about software engineering, teamwork through the software process, and writing front-end and back-end websites.
-### How to install

 ### Note
+Can see the details of the website design process, workflow process, and how to use the website in the "report" file !!!